 Laurent Kabila became the third President of the Democratic Republic of Congo in 1997.
 He encountered difficulties in his efforts to rebuild DR Congo such as the second Congo war.
 President Laurent was assassinated by one of his bodyguards in January 2001.
 His Son Joseph Kabila succeeded him.

-Joseph Kabila is the current president of the DR Congo.
-He was born along with his twin sister Janet Kabila in 1971.
+Joseph Kabila was born along with his twin sister Janet Kabila in 1971.
 Joseph Kabila spent most of his childhood in Tanzania and later joined his father in fighting Mobutu’s government.
 He led a unit that comprised of child soldiers in fighting the First Congo War.
 When Laurent Kabila became president, Joseph went to train in National defense in China.
 He served in the nation’s army in high rankings until his father’s assassination in 2001.
 Joseph took up the presidency from his father at a young age of 29 years.
 He won the Presidential elections in 2006 and 2011 amidst protests.
 His leadership has suffered criticism for the conflict in Congo and mismanagement of country’s resources.